t-doc-org/informatique/docs/bases-de-donnees/sql-lab1.md

     ````{admonition} Solution
     :class: note dropdown
     ```{code-block} sql
-    SELECT nom, prenom FROM contact WHERE naissance LIKE '1995-%';
+    select nom, prenom from contact where naissance like '1995-%';
     ```
     ````